Economy of Mauritius: Concerted strategy of nation building

-A concerted strategy of nation building since Independence created the foundations for sustained growth.
-Partnerships across ethnic groups allowed economic redistribution to be negotiated and the resulting better balance of economic and political power allowed strong and independent institutions.
+A concerted strategy of nation building since independence created the foundations for sustained growth.
+Partnerships across ethnic groups allowed economic redistribution to be negotiated, and the resulting better balance of economic and political power allowed strong and independent institutions.
 The emerging political system encouraged a consultative approach to policy formation that allowed strategies for growth to be continued regardless of changes in the parties in power.

 Strong and inclusive institutions

-Strong institutions are critical in ensuring country's competitiveness, economic resilience and stability.
+Strong institutions are critical in ensuring country's competitiveness, economic resilience a,nd stability.
 They have supported development strategies and ensured that export earnings are reinvested in strategic and productive sectors.
 In the financial sector, they have built a regulated and well-capitalised banking and financial system that protected it from toxic assets prior to the 2008 financial crisis.

 Corruption laws

 In 2002, the government adopted the Prevention of Corruption Act, which led to the setting up of an Independent Commission Against Corruption (ICAC) a few months later.
-The ICAC has the power to detect and investigate corruption and money-laundering offences and can also confiscate the proceeds of corruption and money laundering.
+The ICAC has the power to detect and investigate corruption and money-laundering offenses and can also confiscate the proceeds of corruption and money laundering.
 Corruption is not seen as an obstacle to foreign direct investment.
 Mauritius ranks 55th out of 168 countries in Transparency International’s Corruption Perceptions Index for 2023.

 High levels of equitable public investment

 Mauritius has a strong human capital foundation developed through consistent and equitable investment in human development.
 This enabled Mauritius to exploit advantages, learn from expertise brought in through FDI and maintain competitiveness in a fast evolving international market.
 Education and health services are free and have been expanded in recent years, in order to create further employment opportunities and ensuring inclusive growth.
-The educated and adaptable workforce were essential elements of 1980s export-orientated growth.
-Around 90% of entrepreneurs in the export processing zone (EPZ) and in the manufacturing sector were eventually Mauritian nationals, businesspeople had the human capital, education and knowledge needed to exploit market opportunities.
-According to the Government of Mauritius the general outlook for the manufacturing sector is positive, as the country offers many opportunities to entrepreneurs across the various value chains but insufficient skilled labour and limited research and development will remain impediments to potentially higher growth in this sector.
+The educated and adaptable workforce were essential elements of 1980s export-oriented growth.
+Around 90% of entrepreneurs in the export processing zone (EPZ) and in the manufacturing sector were eventually Mauritian nationals; businesspeople had the human capital, education, and knowledge needed to exploit market opportunities.
+According to the Government of Mauritius, the general outlook for the manufacturing sector is positive, as the country offers many opportunities to entrepreneurs across the various value chains, but insufficient skilled labour and limited research and development will remain impediments to potentially higher growth in this sector.

+Sectors

 Financial services

 Mauritius provides an environment for banks, insurance and reinsurance companies, captive insurance managers, trading companies, ship owners or managers, fund managers and professionals to conduct their international business.
 The economic success achieved in the 1980s engendered the rapid growth of the financial services sector in Mauritius.
 The following types of offshore activities can be conducted in Mauritius: